sprintertech/sprinter-sdk/docs/docs/04-react-sdk/index.md

 ---
 id: react-sdk-overview
-title: Overview
+title: React SDK
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Overview
+# React SDK Overview

 The **Sprinter React SDK** provides a set of tools and hooks to interact with the Sprinter Intent Engine directly within React applications.
 It allows developers to easily manage cross-chain balance aggregation and bridging solutions using React components.